Stuwert/simple-messenger/README.md

 This project represents an example implemenetation of a simple messaging app built with React on the Front end and Typescript and Express in the API.

-I got excited by the concept of the project (a straightforward messaging app), and wanted to think through how to allow multiple people to directly communicate with one another but without the overhead of definingn things like authentication and users (as specified by the requirements), and also to nod at "privacy" by making it hard for different members to snoop on each other's calls simply by knowing user names.
+There were two main requirements for the app:

+- Users should be able to chat with other users (similar to facebook messenger or google chat)
+- Users should see messages pop up in a reasonably short amount of time.

+I was interested in the idea of the orchestration piece.
+Basically, how could we get away from hardcoding user values and instead allowing people to contact one another.
+My goal was to keep this as low overhead as possible.
+There were no requirements related to message storage so I stayed away from that, mainly focusing on connecting users to one another in the most succinct way possible, and while exposing as little information as possible.

-I went with a "Heroku-like" naming schema where users would get a randomly assigned name and then kicked into the chat.
+I went with a "Heroku-like" naming schema where users would get a randomly assigned name and then kicked into a lobby where they could select other users to chat with.
 Every subsequent time they visit the website (assuming they don't clear their cache), they should have access to the same set of messages and name.

-When you first visit the website, you'll be assigned a username, public key, and private key.
-These will be saved to localstorage so each time you visit again you'll have access to them.

 When you ask to chat with a user, they should see a pop-up (if they're on the website), asking to chat.
 The requesting user will immediately go to the chat room (regardless if the number exists or not).
 The user being requested can either cancel or accept, and they'll go into the same chat.
 Chats between the two users should be relatively instantaneous.